mvduin/py-uio/README.md

 # py-uio
 Userspace I/O in Python

-All examples current target the BeagleBone Black.
+All examples currently target the BeagleBone Black.

 Copy the stuff in the [etc/](etc/) dir to the corresponding places in `/etc` and tweak the udev rule to taste (user/group/permissions).

 The [dts/](dts/) dir contains example device tree fragments.
 If you use a custom dts then you can simply include such dtsi files, but since most people don't you can also type `make` to build device tree overlays from them and use the utils in [dts/bin/](dts/bin/) to add/remove them.

-Example:
+Example 1 (gpio-triggered IRQ):
 ```bash
 cd dts
 make p9.12-irq.dtbo